petermacp/mlw.public.health.group/README.md

     reproducible research that you think will work, share it with the group.

-**Freely available science** MLW receives subtantial core funding for research from Wellcome.
+**Freely available science** MLW receives substantial core funding for research from Wellcome.
 Additionally, many group members and projects will receive funding from charities, governments and research institutes.
 For science to progress, it is essential that all of our